-Expansion Rate: Another way in which the two materials vary is how much they expand when they are applied.
-Open cell insulation has a much greater expansion rate, which is helpful when trying to fill all surface crevices in attics, rim joists, and crawl spaces.
-Closed cell has a much lower rate which works well in other scenarios.
+Another way in which the two materials vary is how much they expand when they are applied.
+Open cell insulation has a much greater expansion rate, also known as high expansion foam, which is helpful when trying to fill all surface crevices in attics, rim joists, and crawl spaces.
+Closed cell or low expansion foam has a much lower rate which works well in other scenarios.

-Moisture Absorption: Closed cell spray foam insulation’s rigid consistency allows it to have a lower moisture permeability rating than open cell spray foam insulation.
-Closed cell spray foam insulation works well in attics, most notably when applied to the underside of the roof deck, as it will prevent moisture from being transmitted.
+Closed cell spray foam insulation’s rigid consistency allows it to have a lower moisture permeability rating compared to open cell spray foam insulation.
+Closed cell foam insulation works well in attics, most notably when applied to the underside of the roof deck, as it will prevent moisture from being transmitted.